aer0ss/aerofs/docs/how-to/get_started.md

 will launch a dialog prompting you to install XCode command line tools.
 Follow the instructions to install the tools.

-## Install Java IDE
+## Install IDEs

-We suggest to install [IntelliJ DEA CE](http://www.jetbrains.com/idea/download/).
+We suggest [IntelliJ IDEA CE](http://www.jetbrains.com/idea/download/) for Java and [PyCharm](http://www.jetbrains.com/pycharm/download/) for Python.

+We require that you use either an IDE or a language validator to check syntax and formatting for code in markup and scripting languages, such as Python, HTML, CSS, and JavaScript.

 ## Install Homebrew